andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 use to aid in describing the different components of modelling the data.

 * Entity - an independent type that is bespoke to the system
-* Store - something that returns models form the database
+* Store - something that returns models from the database
 * Model - a representation of an Entity's data that was either taken from the database, or will be put in the database